tardis-sn/tardis/docs/installation.rst

         The complete developer guidelines can be found :ref:`here <developer_guidelines>`.

-4. Once finished working, deactivate your environment.
+4. Once finished working, you can deactivate your environment.

   ::